 You can use generic queues in a OpenVMS Cluster environment to balance processing resources by distributing batch processing across nodes in the cluster.
-(For an explanation of generic queues, see Section 14.1.2.)
+(For an explanation of generic queues, see Section 14.1.2, "Understanding Classes and Types of Queues".)